We’ve all heard the lies:

 But today the web is crawling with websites.
 According to the Netcraft Web Server Survey, there were 266,848,493 sites as of December 2010.
 Over the last few months there has been an increase of 47 million host names and 7 million active websites, and we’re quickly closing in on over 300 million sites.

 It’s not much better in the publishing world.
-Amazon alone offers almost 810,000 ebook titles to browse through.
+Amazon alone offers almost 810,000 titles to browse through.
 And as you know if you read my blog post last week, I added my own ebook to the list (as of Monday, March 28th, Mouth of the South has sold a whopping 21 copies, by the way), which will really put the count over the top.

 5. Content is king.

 One of Negroponte’s key points is that content is worth considerably more than distribution.
 As Negroponte points out, “the valuation of a bit is determined in large part by its ability to be used over and over again.”
 So Mickey Mouse is valuable because it can be produced in movies, printed on comic books, screened onto tee shirts, stamped onto lunch boxes and even formed into lollipops.
-Accordingly, way back in 1994 when was written, “the market value of Disney was $2 billion greater than that of Bell Atlantic, in spite of Bell Atlantic’s sales being 50 percent greater and (its) profits being double.”
+Accordingly, way back in 1994 when Being Digital was written, “the market value of was $2 billion greater than that of Bell Atlantic, in spite of Bell Atlantic’s being 50 percent greater and (its) profits being double.”

 What Negroponte may not have thought about —back then in the dark ages of the Internet — is the incredible volume of content that’s been created, posted and repurposed across the ‘Net.
-And so his apocryphal line “Content is king,” is only true if it’s qualified that that content better be good, or compelling.
+And so his apocryphal line “Content is king,” is only true if it’s qualified that that content better be good, unique or compelling.

 These lies are popular because they are grammatically symmetrical, comfortably instructive and because they appeal to our personal self interests.
 And thanks to today’s 24/7 news cycle hungry for endless bits information to report on, the lies are continuously repeated until they enter our collective consciousness.